MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Copy-Item.md

 operation.
 The value of this parameter filters against the wildcard-matching result of the **Path** parameter, not the final results.
 This parameter is only effective when the **Path** is specified with one or more wildcards.
-Since this parameter only filters on the paths resolved for the **Path** parameter, it does not filter any items discovered when recursing through child folders with the **Recurse** parameter.
+Since this parameter only filters on the paths resolved for the **Path** parameter, it doesn't filter any items discovered when recursing through child folders with the **Recurse** parameter.

 ```yaml